tomaarsen/tomaarsen.com-frontend/README.md

 ---

-Can be ran for development using `npm start`
+Can be ran for development using `npm start`.

 This frontend is deployed in production using nginx.